casterds/task-yuv-02/README.md

 - The app stays on the oracle modal.
 It takes about 30 seconds for the event to be emitted that clears this modal but there's a chance something else went wrong.
 If it doesn't clear in 30 seconds reload the page.
 - If it _still_ doesn't clear it might be an out of gas error.
 Edit the localStorage `isRolingDice` to `false` and reload the page.
 If it happens very frequently, set the gas limit in MetaMask to a much higher value.
 We could also explore setting the gas limits within the code as overrides in ethersjs to a value that won't run out.

-If you experience any other issues, let us know!

-# Thanks

-Thanks to [
-Andrija Novakovic](https://github.com/akinovak) for their ultra fast reply in the Iden3 Telegram with some sample code for getting the prover working in the browser... but also thanks to Iden3 in general for all their work.

-Thanks also to [Joe Shaw](https://www.thedevteam.co.uk/Knowledge-Base/DungeonMasterJavascript) for the inspiration for the "3D" engine as well as the anons who created the original pixel art.